 - Help raise an additional $10,000 for SBGE during his or her term

 - Serve on affinity groups or task forces (e.g., Center for Applied Learning, Center for Integrity in Business, Global Learning, Social Enterprise, etc.)

 - Provide career assistance to students

-The EAB fulfills its mission through five divisions and an Executive Leadership Team working directly with and at the pleasure of the dean of SBGE
+The EAB fulfills its mission through six divisions.
+An Executive Leadership Team member and EAB member working directly with and at the pleasure of the dean of SBGE.

 Student and Faculty Relations Team

 EAB Ethics Council